 Research indicates that oregano oil may help lower cholesterol levels and improve overall heart health.
 The phenolic compounds in oregano can support healthy blood pressure levels by promoting better circulation.

 A study showed that people who consumed oregano oil experienced significant reductions in LDL (bad) cholesterol levels after meals.
-Plus, You can add oregano oil to your cooking or take it as a supplement to support heart health.
+Plus, you can add oregano oil to your cooking or take it as a supplement to support heart health.

-10. Anti-inflammatory Effects
+10. Anti-Inflammatory Effects

 The anti-inflammatory properties of oregano oil can benefit those suffering from chronic inflammatory conditions such as arthritis.